ploneintranet/ploneintranet/src/ploneintranet/messaging/tests/doctests.rst

    created: 2013-01-02 00:00:00+00:00
    new: True

-The last accessor ignores Dave's own messages and still shows Bob's message:
+Now Dave's own message shows up as 'last'

    >>> dave_conversation.last.text
-   'Hi Dave'
+   'Thanks Bob'

 Now Dave does not want to keep the conversation with Bob and deletes it: